Lendlease – Darling Square

 We developed an overarching strategic position that allowed us to create a grounded sense of place.
 Driven by research insights that city-dwellers were increasingly feeling alone, we developed a strategy grounded in the idea of ‘For the people’ – cementing human connection as the core of Darling Square.

-For the overarching Darling Square brand, we created an energetic overarching identity that was full of personality.
+For the overarching Darling Square brand, we created an energetic identity that was full of personality.
 Visually, the identity represents the concept of a neighbourhood taking ‘shape’ by playing with shapes, the square and other forms discoverable in the urban environment to encapsulate a place with a youthful spirit and urban energy.

 From an isolated district to a connected neighbourhood